sberney/lib-shell/README.md

 -------

-Of course, you *can* use node's `exec` and `spawn` (this is the *correct* approach), but they are annoying.
+Of course, you *can* use node's `exec` and `spawn` (this is the *correct* approach) to run command line scripts, but they are annoying.
 Why did they even bother writing them?
+To be clear, the problem with these libraries is that their API isn't very user friendly.

 ## Why lib-shell

 ### Simplicity and robustness

-Using `lib-shell`, you don't need to know anything at all about those boring built-in utilities, unless you really want to.
+Using `lib-shell`, you don't need to know anything at all about those inconvenient built-in utilities, unless you really want to. `lib-shell` exports an `exec` function which low-cerimoniously executes whatever command you pass it, and returns a promise which completes when the command completes.

+`lib-shell` is an API built around the underlying `exec` and `spawn` commands.
+It's platform agnostic: it runs on windows, linux, and mac.
+It comes with multiple built versions of the code targeting various versions of node.js.

+#### Errors

+If something goes wrong, `lib-shell` returns a rejected promise.
+This is great, because it let's you respond to the success and failure of your commands.

+Unfortunately, if something goes wrong, the rejected promise doesn't contain text of the error, because it's hard to determine what the text of the error actually is.
+A lot of programs print their error messages to stdout instead of stderr, and a lot of programs print things that aren't critical errors to stderr.
+So a record of stderr wouldn't be universally helpful.
+And a printout of the entirety of stdout and stderr wouldn't be especially useful in most simple scenarios.

+`lib-shell` pipes stdout and stderr messages without keeping any information about their contents.
+By default, these are piped to the calling process, eg to the console where you can see them and inspect them with your eyes.
+However you can pipe to something else, and keep a record of every piece of information, and then pipe the content on to the console, if you really want the body of the output to scan for keywords and failure reasons.

 ### Build Sequencing

-Those built-in tools don't even use promises.
+Those node built-in don't even use promises.
 Nobody wants to know about `exit` events.
 They want `Promise`'s!
 They want to do this:

 ```js
 const build = () =>